 Noise is pervasive in real-world optimization, but there is still little understanding of the interplay between the operators of randomized search heuristics and explicit noise-handling techniques, such as statistical resampling.
 In this paper, we report on several statistical models and theoretical results that help to clarify this reciprocal relationship for a collection of randomized search heuristics on noisy functions.
 We consider the optimization of pseudo-Boolean functions under additive posterior Gaussian noise and explore the trade-o between noise reduction and the computational cost of resampling.
 We first perform experiments to find the optimal parameters at a given noise intensity for a mutation-only evolutionary algorithm, a genetic algorithm employing recombination, an estimation of distribution algorithm (EDA), and an ant colony optimization algorithm.
 We then observe how the optimal parameter depends on the noise intensity for the different algorithms.
 Finally, we locate the point where statistical resampling costs more than it is worth in terms of run time.
 We find that the EA requires the highest number of resamples to obtain the best speed-up, whereas crossover reduces both the run time and the number of resamples required.
 Most surprisingly, we find that EDA-like algorithms require no resampling, and can handle noise implicitly.

-Friedrich, Tobias; Kötzing, Timo; Wagner, MarkusA Simple Bet-and-run Strategy for Speeding Up Traveling Salesperson and Minimum Vertex Cover.
-Conference on Artificial Intelligence (AAAI) 2017
+Friedrich, Tobias; Kötzing, Timo; Wagner, MarkusA Generic Bet-and-Run Strategy for Speeding Up Stochastic Local Search.
+Association for the Advancement of Artificial Intelligence (AAAI) 2017: 801-807

 Friedrich, Tobias; Krohmer, Anton; Rothenberger, Ralf; Sutton, Andrew M.Phase Transitions for Scale-Free SAT Formulas.
-Conference on Artificial Intelligence (AAAI) 2017
+Association for the Advancement of Artificial Intelligence (AAAI) 2017: 3893-3899

 Recently, a number of non-uniform random satisfiability models have been proposed that are closer to practical satisfiability problems in some characteristics.
 In contrast to uniform random Boolean formulas, scale-free formulas have a variable occurrence distribution that follows a power law.
 It has been conjectured that such a distribution is a more accurate model for some industrial instances than the uniform random model.
 Though it seems that there is already an awareness of a threshold phenomenon in such models, there is still a complete picture lacking.
 In contrast to the uniform model, the critical density threshold does not lie at a single point, but instead exhibits a functional dependency on the power-law exponent.
 For scale-free formulas with clauses of length \(k = 2\), we give a lower bound on the phase transition threshold as a function of the scaling parameter.
 We also perform computational studies that suggest our bound is tight and investigate the critical density for formulas with higher clause lengths.
 Similar to the uniform model, on formulas with \(k \ge 3\), we find that the phase transition regime corresponds to a set of formulas that are difficult to solve by backtracking search.

 Friedrich, Tobias; Neumann, FrankWhat’s Hot in Evolutionary Computation.
-Conference on Artificial Intelligence (AAAI) 2017
+Association for the Advancement of Artificial Intelligence (AAAI) 2017: 5064-5066

 We provide a brief overview on some hot topics in the area of evolutionary computation.
 Our main focus is on recent developments in the areas of combinatorial optimization and real-world applications.
 Furthermore, we highlight recent progress on the theoretical understanding of evolutionary computing methods.

 Katzmann, Maximilian; Komusiewicz, ChristianSystematic Exploration of Larger Local Search Neighborhoods for the Minimum Vertex Cover Problem.
-Conference on Artificial Intelligence (AAAI) 2017
+Association for the Advancement of Artificial Intelligence (AAAI) 2017: 846-852

 We investigate the potential of exhaustively exploring larger neighborhoods in local search algorithms for Minimum Vertex Cover.
 More precisely, we study whether, for moderate values of \(k\), it is feasible and worthwhile to determine, given a graph \(G\) with vertex cover \(C\), if there is a \(k\)-swap \(S\) such that \((C \setminus S) \cup (S \setminus C)\) is a smaller vertex cover of \(G\).
 First, we describe an algorithm running in \(\Delta^O(k) \cdot n\) time for searching the \(k\)-swap neighborhood on \(n\)-vertex graphs with maximum degree \(\Delta\).
 Then, we demonstrate that, by devising additional pruning rules that decrease the size of the search space, this algorithm can be implemented so that it solves the problem quickly for \(k \approx 20\).
 Finally, we show that it is worthwhile to consider moderately-sized \(k\)-swap neighborhoods.
 For our benchmark data set, we show that when combining our algorithm with a hill-climbing approach, the solution quality improves quickly with the radius \(k\) of the local search neighborhood and that in most cases optimal solutions can be found by setting \(k = 21\).